 Other suggested edits

+An edit suggested by Paul via email was made to the definition as shown in the accompanying redline version.

+An edit suggested by Paul via email was made to the list of users as shown in the accompanying redline version

 Should we consider DT5’s suggestion that the Legal Actions and Regulatory Use be combined?

+The team agreed that there was overlap of the two areas.

+Those on the call supported suggesting to the WG that it may be useful to combine the two areas but the WG should decide whether to do that.

 Discuss action items from Wednesday F2F meeting:

-Summarize each purpose in one sentence: “Information collected to enable contact between the registrant and <who> <to accomplish what>”
+Summarize each purpose in one sentence: Done “Information collected to enable contact between the registrant and <who> <to accomplish what>”

 Think in terms of explaining to the data subject why data is being collected for this purpose – keep it concise and simple.
+Those on the call felt that the definition does this but will need to be refined by the WG when purposes are further deliberated.

 Are the tasks/users identified by your team so diverse and distinct that they may be more than one purpose?
 If so, split them up and describe each purpose separately.
+Those on the call felt like the tasks and users identified in the document were fine for now.

 Which purposes covered by other teams are closely related to or overlap the purpose(s) covered by your team?
+See agenda item 3 above.

 Is there any data collected specifically for the stated purpose?
 Or does that purpose use only data collected for other purposes?
+No comments were made on this.

 Propose next steps and target times

-Follow-up with DT5 regarding combining Legal Actions & Regulatory Use – Monday
+Follow-up with DT5 regarding combining Legal Actions & Regulatory Use – Monday Chuck will do this.

-Next version edits – end of day Monday
+Next version edits – end of day Monday Chuck will send the next version with these notes.

-List discussion of any additional edits – end of day Tuesday
+List discussion of any additional edits – end of day Tuesday Full team action item.

-Confirmation of final version – mid day Wednesday
+Confirmation of final version – mid day Wednesday Full team action item.

-Deliver final versions to the WG list – end of day Wednesday
+Deliver final versions to the WG list – end of day Wednesday Chuck will do this early Wednesday afternoon PST.

-Identify a team member and backup to give an overview of our final deliverable in the WG meeting on Tuesday, 14 November 2017
+Identify a team member and backup to give an overview of our final deliverable in the WG meeting on Tuesday, 14 November 2017 Vicky volunteered to do this if it can be done in the first hour of the call; Chuck will check with Griffin to find out if he could be a backup to Vicky.
+Chuck noted that he will likely not be on this call.

-AOB
+AOB None

 Thanks